Skip to main content

 For your information

-If you created the file store before August 9, 2024, to enable the secondary group rights delimitation option file a ticket.
+If you created the file storage before August 9, 2024, create a ticket to enable the option to delimit permissions to secondary groups.
 After enabling the option, you will need to unmount and remount it.
+This instruction describes how to configure group access rights for a file storage with NFSv4 protocol.

 1. Mount the file storage.